 This is done to preserve the user experience and limit the number of times an interstitial ad will appear in front of the same user.

 - Don’t overcrowd your website with too many ads–it can lead to a negative user experience, which in turn will affect your traffic and increase bounce rate.

 - Make sure interstitials have a close button from the start.
 The close button should appear either immediately or after 5 seconds for video interstitials.

 - Avoid working with multiple Google accounts because there is a possibility that interstitials will be displayed more than allowed.

 - Avoid custom templates–you shouldn’t change the frequency capping set by Google.

-We suggest using interstitial ads for your mobile site because they enable high-value impression delivery and increase your ad revenue.
-Follow the tips we mentioned above, and you will achieve the best result out of interstitials.
+Setupad provides interstitial ad formats along with many others.
+We suggest using interstitial ads for your mobile site and website because they enable high-value impression delivery and help to increase your ad revenue.
+Follow the tips mentioned above, and you will achieve the best result with this ad format.

 If you want to try interstitials on your site, click the button below or email at [email protected], and we’ll get in touch with you!